Khachverats, also known as Surb Khach or the Holy Cross Feast, is one of the most important and solemn celebrations of the Armenian Apostolic Church.

 Symbolism of the Cross

-In Armenian tradition, every part of the Cross has meaning:
+In Armenian tradition, every part of the Cross carries symbolic meaning:

 Khachverats in Modern Armenia

-Today, Khachverats continues to be widely celebrated across Armenia and in the diaspora.
+Today, Khachverats continues to be widely celebrated across Armenia and in the Armenian diaspora.

 Churches hold special liturgies, and many people attend services even if they are not regular churchgoers.

-The feast also attracts tourists interested in Armenian culture, as it offers a unique opportunity to witness living traditions that have been preserved for centuries.
+The feast also attracts tourists interested in Armenian culture, because it offers a unique opportunity to witness living traditions preserved for centuries.

 In modern interpretation, Khachverats reminds people about: